 You will be advised by the department of the results of the preliminary checks.

-If it is recommended the licence be granted in full is recommended and you agree, then processing of the application continues.
+If it's recommended the licence be granted in full and you agree, then processing of the application continues.

-If it is not recommended the licence be granted, you will be asked if you want to revise, withdraw or continue with the application.
+If it's not recommended the licence be granted, you will be asked if you want to revise, withdraw or continue with the application.
 If you agree to proceed with either the original or a revised application then processing will continue.

 Step 4.
 Notice of intention